iljaSL/website-monotoring-tool/README.md

 * Creating a middleware for the display of error messages.
 * Separating the writing of the errors in a specific logger file.
 * Creating a automated tester with the help of jest.

+## Software Design

+I decided to use JavaScript's prototypes for my program, because they use less memory.
+It might be not a big deal for my small program yet, but I tried to think of the big picture, when the program needs to work with bigger loads of data and request.
+In that case the program would highly benefit from the prototypes.
+This memory will be saved by creating a constructer which is in my case 'Monitor'.
+For this constructer, I created a prototype, which is the 'blue print' for any new instances, so it does not create all the time new memory for each call, which it would do in a normal functional.
+Furthermore, I used closures in my program to remember the environment in which it was created, so I could have access to the outer functions variable and parameters, which is a big help for the asynchronous setInterval function inside the Monitor prototype.